Single-layer framework of variational tensor network states: Method

 Here the superscript $t$ means matrix transpose.
 The $\tilde{\Lambda}$ in Eq.~(\ref{Eq:PQ}) is the truncated version (with dimension $\chi$) of the full singular value matrix $\Lambda$ in Eq.~(\ref{Eq:QRSVD}). $N$ is the block tensor with subscripts $(a_1a_2,a_5a_6)$ by contracting the eight tensors in the upper part of Fig.~\ref{Fig:CTMRG}(c), and $S$ is tensor with subscripts $(a_3a_4,a_5a_6)$ by contracting the lower part.
 It can be proved that by inserting the transformation matrices $P^{(i,j)}\left(Q^{(i+1,j)}\right)^{t}$ in the bonds labeled by $a_5a_6$ between $N$ and $S$ in Fig.~\ref{Fig:CTMRG}(c), the resulting network constitutes a truncated singular value decomposition of the bond density matrix $\rho_{a_1a_2,a_3a_4}$ which can be expressed as $\rho = NS^{t}$.

 In a single step of left move, for a $4\times 4$ unit cell, we need to determine four pairs of transformation matrices by performing Eqs.~(\ref{Eq:PQ}-\ref{Eq:QRSVD}) for each $i$ independently.
 And after that, one can use these transformations to update the related three environment tensors for each $i$ by performing the contractions illustrated in Fig.~\ref{Fig:CTMRG}(b).
 This finishes a single step of the left move.
 We need to perform such a step for each $j$, which means we have to perform four such steps in a single left move.
 Right, upward, and downward moves can be performed one by one similarly, and this completes a single CTMRG iteration.
-This iteration can be repeated once again, until all the spectra $\tilde\Lambda$s converge to some accepted accuracy.
+This iteration can be repeated, until all the spectra $\tilde\Lambda$s converge to some accepted accuracy.

 From Fig.~\ref{Fig:CTMRG} and the analysis described above, it is easily shown that if the environment dimension $\chi$ is set to the order of $D^2$ empirically \cite{NTN2017}, and no symmetry or other advanced techniques like partial matrix decompositions are employed, then the above CTMRG algorithm utilized to contract a nested tensor network with bond dimension $D$ has a memory cost about $D^6$ and a computational cost about $D^9$ ~\cite{YJKao-CTMRG, DNSheng-CTMRG}.
 This is more economical than the conventional reduced tensor network method as mentioned in Sec.~\ref{Sec:NTN} and discussed in detail in Ref.~\cite{NTN2017}.
 And this is the reason why we can extend our variational calculation equipped with automatic differentiation to $D = 9$ in this work.
+As also discussed in Ref.~\cite{NTN2017}, as long as $\chi$ is sufficiently large, the CTMRG contraction of a nested tensor network (i.e., single-layer) should produce the same result as that of the corresponding reduced tensor network (i.e., double-layer).
+We verify this by studying the VBS phase of the Shastry-Sutherland model, and the result is shown in the Appendix.